django-fm/django-fm/README.md

 Again - nothing new here.

-The most interesting part in  template - you don't have to define template for your form - just write a ling to creating new object with special attributes which tell django-fm how to behave.
+The most interesting part in  template - you don't have to define template for your form - just write a link to create new object with special attributes which tell django-fm how to behave.

 So in your template write: